 States with the highest minimum wage for hourly workers include California, Oregon, Maine, Colorado, District of Columbia, and Arizona.2

 Federal Minimum Wage in 2019 and 2020

-While many states are taking steps to increase minimum wage, the federal minimum wage has remained largely unchanged.
+While there are many states raising the minimum wage, the federal minimum wage has remained largely unchanged.
 The federal minimum wage in 2019 is $7.25 an hour.
-There are several states who have not set their own minimum wage requirements, so the federal minimum wage prevails.3 States with the federal minimum wage of $7.25 an hour include:
+There are several states that have not set their own minimum wage requirements, so the federal minimum wage prevails.3 States with the federal minimum wage of $7.25 an hour include: